Martin Tierney: Broadcasting career

 In 2009, Tierney began appearing as a football expert in the studios of Malaysian network Astro. with coverage of the UEFA Champions League, La Liga and a regular studio guest for the English Premier League coverage and the FourFourTwo TV Show with the SuperSport channels, Also Tierney as a football expert worked with other ex footballer guest pundits like Tony Cottee, Ian Walker, Lee Sharpe with Malaysian network Astro, hosted by Jason Dasey who is a TV and radio broadcaster.

 Tierney covered major tournaments, including 2010 FIFA World Cup, UEFA Euro 2012 and 2013 FIFA Confederations Cup.

 Post-retirement career

 Tierney has started his own company, Soccer Experience which provides soccer and coaching services.
-While in the USA he was offered the opportunity to become a director of coaching who worked with elite youth players and also elite college players from the likes of University of Tulsa, Oklahoma State University, Harvard University.
-Trinity College is also a pundit on the Astro Supersport coverage of the English Premier League.
+While in the USA he was offered the opportunity to become a director of coaching who worked with elite youth players and also elite college players from the likes of University of Tulsa, Oklahoma State University, Harvard University and Trinity College.
+He is also a pundit on the Astro Supersport coverage of the English Premier League.